Bull Hill Short Loop: 5 Things to Expect From This Hike

 • Rating: 4 out of 5

-And the first time I want to do is share a map of the Bull Hill Short Loop, because there are other trails connected to it which lead to completely different regions of Hudson Highlands State Park.
+• Recommended hike?
+Yes!
+Now besides these basics, I want to share exactly what to expect (and be careful off) once you start on this trail.
+And the first thing I want to do is share a map of the Bull Hill Short Loop, because there are other trails connected to it which lead to completely different regions of Hudson Highlands State Park.

 Here’s a Bull Hill Short Loop trail map: